 I’m really excited to be back in Copenhagen next week.

-To celebrate my first anniversary (and my nomination for ‘Best Newcomer’ at this year’s Amara Interior Blog Awards – you can vote for me here), I’ve teamed up with some of my all time favourite bloggers, and the best friends I’ve made this year, to find out their recommendations for this wonderful city.
+To celebrate my first anniversary (and my nomination for ‘Best Newcomer’ at this year’s Amara Interior Blog Awards – you can vote for me here), I’ve teamed up with some of my all time favourite lifestyle and design bloggers, as well as the best friends I’ve made this year, to find out what their recommendations are when visiting this wonderful city.

 This will be our fifth trip in five years to Copenhagen, and like the city itself my husband and I have seen and experienced a lot of exciting changes during this time.
 From Borgen junkies celebrating our first wedding anniversary, excited design-conscious parents to be, through to a family of three with an adventure loving toddler in tow, each year has proven to be as inspiring and memorable as the last.